-Salads don’t always get much love.
-And when I look back on some of the salads I’ve encountered in the past, it’s no wonder.
-Lots of iceberg lettuce smothered in dressing, salads loaded down with croutons and few veggies, and full of processed meats.
+Salad recipes don’t always get much love, and when I look back on some of the salads I’ve encountered in the past, it’s no wonder: lots of iceberg lettuce smothered in dressing, salads loaded down with croutons and few veggies, and full of processed meats.
 It’s no wonder salad isn’t always considered a tasty when it comes to meals.

-But luckily for us real food lovers, a new salad era is upon us.
-Gone are the days of Jell-O salads — yes, these were a thing — and enter the reign of the chopped salad.
-And with the popularity of grain-free Paleo diets and vegan lifestyles, which eliminate all animal products, gone are the sad salad bar days and in are the delicious, main dish-worthy meals.
+Luckily for us real food lovers, a new salad era is upon us.
+Gone are the days of Jell-O salads — yes, these were a thing — now enter the reign of the chopped salad.
+Plus, with the popularity of grain-free Paleo diets and vegan diets, which eliminate all animal products, gone are the sad salad bar days, and in are delicious, main dish-worthy meals.

 Photo: Floating Kitchen

 Eating your nutrition-rich broccoli isn’t a chore when it comes to this salad.
 Made with sunflower seeds, golden raisins and fresh broccoli, it takes just five minutes to prepare.
 It’s the perfect choice to take along to cookouts or serve as a barbecue side salad.

 Love ranch dressing but hate the extra additives in it?
 Enjoy this buffalo-style chicken salad with homemade dressing instead.

 If you’re avoiding dairy, this salad recipe isn’t for you, since the dressing requires mayonnaise and sour cream or Greek yogurt.
 If you can tolerate lactose, you will be rewarded with a creamy, flavorful dressing made with dill, blue cheese and chives that’s perfect drizzled on the grilled buffalo chicken.
 You can’t lose with this one.